wp-plugins/youtube-channel/readme.txt

 I could not to find widget with link to channel and thumbnail instead of video object, so I made this one.

 == Changelog ==
+= dev =
+* Add option to try to fix 'No items' error

 = 1.2 =
 * Fixed number of items for random video (min 1, max 50)
 * Fixed no-controls for HTML5 iframe